Last Updated on June 6, 2022

 Note: For those who represent a tourism bureau, destination marketing organization, or PR agency and want placement here, please visit this page for more info.

-Throughout this guide, you’ll find events that have carried over from November and that some continue into January.
+Throughout this guide, you’ll find events that have carried over from November and some that continue into January.

 Note that many December events in NC may decide to cancel or alter times/dates, sometimes at the last minute.
 Please visit the links we’ve provided and if no link is available, contact local venues to confirm details.